highjoule/Beerwulf.Data.Assessment/answers/md/BEERWULF_TASK-Test.md

-## Calculation of top months and foscal year revenue
+## Calculation of top months and fiscal year revenue

 ```python